SchmueI/nutria-volla/README.md

-# Nutria: An Experimental Web Based OS Frontend
+# Nutria-Volla: An Experimental Web Based Volla Launcher

 This repo contains a suite of apps and their build system.
 Several running mode are available: